Best Python IDEs – Part 2: VS Code vs. JupyterLab vs. Anaconda Cloud

 – Missing some JupyterLab features like persistent plot views

-For beginners, our recommendation depends on your situation:
+For beginners, our 2024 recommendation depended on your situation:

 – You want the most user-friendly local installation